toolarium/common-build/README.md

 ### Custom Config Project

-For organization-wide customization, create a Custom Config Home project (`cb --new`, select the config template).
+For organization-wide customization, create a Custom Config Home project (`cb --new`, select the organization-config template).
 Publish it as a git repository and set `CB_CUSTOM_CONFIG` to the git URL.
 Common-build checks for updates daily and applies the configuration automatically.

-Alternatively, add the git URL to the file `$HOME/.common-build/conf/custom-config.properties`.
+Alternatively, add the git URL to the file `$HOME/.common-build/conf/.cb-custom-config`.

+For full details on setting up an organization config with custom tool versions, project types, product types, lifecycle hooks, and concrete examples, see the [Organization Config documentation](docs/organization-config.md).